DTSC Equitable Community Revitalization Grant

 Equitable Community Revitalization Grant

-The Department of Toxic Substances Control’s Office of Brownfields Equitable Community Revitalization Grant (ECRG) will provide more than $250 million in grants to incentivize cleanup and investment in disadvantaged areas of California.
-The program gives California communities an unprecedented opportunity to address historic environmental injustices and set a new path for land use that will have immediate and lasting benefits, such as recreational uses (parks and other green spaces), commercial enterprises and housing.
+The Department of Toxic Substances Control’s Office of Brownfields Equitable Community Revitalization Grant (ECRG) has provided $131 million in grants to 90 projects statewide.
+The program has given California communities an unprecedented opportunity to address historic environmental injustices and has set a new path for land use that has immediate and lasting benefits, such as recreational uses (parks and other green spaces), housing and other community assets.

 The Center for Creative Land Recycling serves as DTSC’s Brownfield Technical Assistance Provider (B-TAP).
-In this role, we provide one-on-one assistance to applicants, distribute communications about CVCI grant programs, assist with organizing webinars and training, and serve as a partner to DTSC in the development of grant guidelines, applications and scoring.
+In this role, we serve as a partner to DTSC throughout the development and implementation of the grant program.
+This includes providing one-on-one assistance to applicants and grantees, distributing communications about CVCI grant programs, and assisting the creation of educational materials, among other activities.

 One of CCLR's team members, Nicole Lang, who supports funding redevelopment.